-All fieldwork participants are asked to not make any promises regarding their commitment to the project, and to the people with whom we’re working.
+All fieldwork participants refrain from making promises regarding our commitment to the project, and to the people with whom we’re working.
 We acknowledge that it is natural to become emotionally attached to artisan participants.
-However, we avoid not following through with promises to send back money, godparent one of the children, or even returning the following year.
-We know that life happens, and, due to the ever-fluctuating nature of the DEED team, once students and faculty are back on campus in New York City other priorities typically kick in.
+However, we avoid not following through with promises to send back money, godparent one of the children, or even return the following year.
+We know that life happens, and, due to the ever-fluctuating nature of the DEED team, once students and faculty are back on campus (and in New York City) other priorities often kick in.

 The word “help” is banned from our vocabulary when describing our exchanges with people with different privileges.
 We encourage external partners to also refrain from its use.
-The reason why is because we do not want to assume that we should or can provide help, nor that anyone has asked us to help them.
-Instead, this principle encourages us to, in many more words and details, describe what the work is focused on: collaboration, exchange, sharing, learning, participating, supporting, suggesting, advising, etc., etc.
+“Help” is a unidirectional word and assumes we should or can assist someone.
+Instead, this principle encourages us to, in many more words and details, describe what the work is focused on: collaboration, exchange, sharing, learning, participating, supporting, suggesting, advising, etcetera.

-Our on-campus preparation course (“Designing Collaborative Development”) is taught with a commitment to horizontal pedagogy.
-We are inspired by the writings of Paulo Freire and John Dewey, and try to apply their principles of horizontality and learning by doing throughout our work.
-A commitment to horizontality is challenging but is the basis on which all participants (artisans, students, faculty) are given the same level of respect and understanding.
-We also flip traditional academic hierarchies by having our students lead out the fieldwork portion of our engagements.
+Our on-campus courses are taught with a commitment to horizontal pedagogy.
+We are inspired by the writings of Paulo Freire and John Dewey, and adhere to their principles of horizontality and learning by doing throughout our work.
+A commitment to horizontality is challenging but is the basis on which all participants (artisans, students, and faculty) are given the same level of respect and understanding.
+We also flip traditional academic hierarchies by having our students co-lead the fieldwork portion of our engagements.
 We’re interested in exploring models that center the teaching with the artisan, as masters of knowledge that many around the world would benefit in learning.